-An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a lovely airless pump jar that makes it easy to keep it sanitary until the you use every last bit.
+An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a unique airless pump jar that allows the product to remain stable and sanitary until you use every last bit.

 This is the description from the website:

-You can find Drunk Elephant’s Lala Retro Whipped Cream for $60 at either Sephora, here, or at the Drunk Elephant website, here.
-I believe if you sign up for emails at the website, you get a code for 20% off your first order.
+You can find Lala Retro Whipped Cream with Ceramides for $60 at either Sephora, or at the Drunk Elephant website.
+If you sign up for emails at the website, you get a code for 15% off your first order and free shipping.
 Don’t forget, you can also go into Sephora and get a sample to try before you buy.